TonGarcia/DeFi_Marketplace/README.md

 <dl>
   <dt>Governor Alpha</dt>
   <dd>The administrator of the Niural timelock contract.
-Holders of Niu token may create and vote on proposals which will be queued into the Niural timelock and then have effects on Niural cToken and Niutroller contracts.
+Holders of Niu token may create and vote on proposals which will be queued into the Niural timelock and then have effects on Niural nToken and Niutroller contracts.
 This contract may be replaced in the future with a beta version.</dd>
 </dl>

 <dl>